 Consider selling your hair care products on Little Red Book

-Little Red Book is social commerce, this means that it is a mix of social media and e-commerce platforms so the user can buy the products directly from the platform.
+Little Red Book is social commerce, which means that it is a mix of social media and e-commerce platforms so the user can buy the products directly from the platform.

 It is a mix between Instagram, Pinterest, and Amazon.
 It is based on a “content-driven” model, which gives great importance to content.
 It was born as a shopping guide and it mainly attracts consumers who reward quality and authenticity.